-A newly-rebuilt petrol station on the A1.
+A newly-rebuilt petrol station by the northbound A1.

 Short stay customer parking is available.
 No HGV parking is available.

 Parking within the Starbucks car park is limited to 2 hours maximum stay.
 These restrictions are strictly enforced by Civil Enforcement Ltd.

 This information is provided to us by third parties.
 You should always check with staff on site.